UT WIC Eng

 ✘ Not Allowed: Flavored, Skim Royale/Delight, unpasteurized, or raw

 Milk is issued in units of gallons.
-A half gallon will take 0.5 gallon off your card.
-A quart will take 0.25 gallon off your card.
+A half gallon will take 0.5 gallon off your account.
+A quart will take 0.25 gallon off your account.

 Utah WIC